Brunei sultan marks golden jubilee with lavish celebrations

 These include the introduction of tough Islamic laws in 2014, and a sensational family feud which revealed details of his brother Prince Jefri Bolkiah's jet-set lifestyle.

-The jubilee will be a chance for citizens of the sleepy, Muslim country to focus on celebrating the life and times of Hassanal, a father-figure monarch who remains widely revered.
+The jubilee was a chance for citizens of the sleepy, Muslim country to focus on celebrating the life and times of Hassanal, a father-figure monarch who remains widely revered.

-Thursday's festivities will begin with the sultan and his wife inspecting a royal guard of honour, followed by a gun salute.
+Thursday's festivities began with the sultan and his wife inspecting a royal guard of honour, followed by a gun salute.

-They will hold an audience at the sultan's palace, a vast complex of resplendent white buildings with golden domes and almost 1,800 rooms, which will be attended by guests including members of the royal family and ministers.
+They held an audience at the sultan's palace, a vast complex of resplendent white buildings with golden domes and almost 1,800 rooms, which was attended by guests including members of the royal family and ministers.

-The climax of Thursday's events, which are part of over two weeks of jubilee celebrations, will be a procession through the capital Bandar Seri Begawan.
+The climax of Thursday's events, which are part of over two weeks of jubilee celebrations, was a procession through the capital Bandar Seri Begawan.

-The sultan and his wife will be pulled on an ornately decorated, gold chariot by 50 of their subjects, with about 80,000 well-wishers expected to line the route.
+The sultan and his wife were pulled on an ornately decorated, gold chariot by 50 of their subjects, with about 80,000 well-wishers lining the route.

-Marching bands and members of the armed forces and military will also take part in the procession.
+Marching bands and members of the armed forces and military also took part in the procession.

 Southeast Asian leaders and Middle Eastern royalty will attend a banquet in Brunei on Friday to mark the jubilee.